Chapter 11: Adaptive Granularity Governance: The Khan Microservice Pattern - Origin, Metrics, and Maturity Model

 Phase 3: Validation (9 months)

-The Result: The Adaptive Granularity Strategy for Adaptive Granularity was born—the industry’s first mathematically rigorous, context-aware framework for microservices decomposition.
+The Result: Adaptive Granularity Governance: The Khan Microservice Pattern was born: the industry’s first mathematically rigorous, context-aware framework for microservices decomposition.

 RVx Calculation Flow